akshaynayak212/NASSCOM-VSD-SoC-Design-Program/README.md

 ### GETTING STARTED - SYNTHESIZING THE DESIGN :

-Now we need to perform  the Synthesis process on the design. command used is **run_synthesis**.
+Next step is we need to perform the Synthesis process on the design. command used is **run_synthesis**.
 <br>
 ![Screenshot from 2024-05-16 22-07-55](https://github.com/akshaynayak212/NASSCOM-VSD-SoC-Design-Program/assets/169296665/27561569-d3c9-4abd-8311-6288d7f01e15)